rivaldorodrigues/code-kata/README.md

 ### Pomodoro #1

 1. Create the `isIsogram` function ✅
-2. Validating words with tow reepting letters ✅
+2. Validating words with tow repeating letters ✅
 3. Validating words with only one letter ✅
+4. Validating words with two non-repeating letters

 ### Utility